-Since the endowment fund’s launch in 2012, the award has been granted to nine American alumni of the Fulbright Finland program.
-However, the endowment, which is the sole source of funding for this award, continues to need your support in order to sustain its long-term viability.
-Please check this website periodically for any updates in the status of the FoFF Alumni award and its endowment fund.
+Since the endowment fund’s launch in 2012, the award has been granted to 10 U.S. alumni of the Fulbright Finland Foundation.
+However, the endowment, which is the sole source of funding for this award, continues to need your support to sustain its long-term viability.
+Please check this website periodically for any updates on the status of the FoFF Alumni Award and its endowment fund.

-In May 2013, the Fulbright Finland Board approved the creation of a new Fulbright Finland grant: Friends of Fulbright Finland Alumni Enrichment Award.
-The award is open to American alumni of the Finnish Fulbright program.
+In May 2013, the Foundation's Board approved creating a new Fulbright Finland Foundation grant program: Friends of Fulbright Finland Alumni Enrichment Award.
+The award is open to U.S. alumni of the Fulbright Finland Foundation.

 This grant is funded through the Friends of Fulbright Finland Alumni Enrichment Endowment, which has been under development since March 2012.
 All funds have been received by personal donations from alumni and friends.